LaurynasRekasius/Domain_Name_Generator/README.md

+## Project Overview

-## Prompt Engineering
+### Prompt Engineering
 Initial tests with prompt engineering yielded promising results.
 However, to enhance the accuracy and format consistency of the model's outputs, I proceeded with fine-tuning.

-## Fine-Tuning and Data Generation
+### Fine-Tuning and Data Generation
 I generated a synthetic dataset focused on concise business descriptions (up to 500 characters), aiming for output in a structured JSON format.
 This decision was driven by the need for straightforward integration with the domain team's processes and minimizing token usage.
 The fine-tuning process prioritized producing domain names in a simplified format (lowercase, without prefixes/suffixes), considering the domain team's subsequent validation process.

-## Model Comparison and Selection
+### Model Comparison and Selection
 The fine-tuning significantly improved output reliability.
-While Phi-2 showed improvement with extended prompts, Mistral-7B consistently delivered more appropriate suggestions suitable as domain names, with fewer edge cases.
+While Phi-2 showed improvement with extended prompts, Mistral-7B consistently delivered more appropriate suggestions suitable as domain names, with fewer edge cases and shorter prompts.
 Consequently, I selected Mistral-7B for deployment.

-## Deployment
+### Deployment
 The model was deployed as a Gradio app on Hugging Face Spaces, providing a practical and cost-effective solution for immediate use, with the flexibility to migrate to alternative hosting solutions as necessary.
+This deployment has extra guardrails to ensure consistent output and was tested for 350 consecutive requests and produced 100% expected and correct output.

-## Recommendations for the Domain Team
+### Recommendations for the Domain Team

   API Usage:
   - Input: Business description in string format, ideally under 500 characters, without paragraphs or special characters.